Stood Up by Your Therapist

 3:22 - I'm going, peace out.
 Leave an angry/confused voicemail.
 Stew.
 Worry.
 Wait for the (hopefully) apologetic and concerned phone call.
 Why does this bother me so much?
 The topic for the next session is set.
 She'll want to talk about this, but I don't know if I will.

 A number of factors can lead to getting stood up.
 The therapist forgot to write down the session time.
 The schedule changed and her brain didn't adjust.
 She misunderstood or miscommunicated the session time.
 She got stuck in traffic/another meeting/a personal situation/etc. Maybe you wrote down the wrong time.
 She double-booked the session and since she judged you to be more resilient, you got bumped.
 Alien abduction.

-Each of these are more likely than what you're tempted to tell yourself: she doesn't care about you, she's testing you, she's avoiding you, you're not worth remembering.
+Each of these is more likely than what you're tempted to tell yourself: She doesn't care about you, she's testing you, she's avoiding you, you're not worth remembering.
 If you have a decent, ethical therapist, those just aren't likely reasons.
 If you're curious, and you probably are, ask.
 You can say or ask anything in therapy, and this is no exception.

 But there's a silver lining to this dark cloud, a substantial one at that.
 Once the sting subsides, you may want to consider this: